 Cathryn has been engaged with Jacquard weaving for 15+ years.
 She has travelled extensively, studying and teaching on the TC2.
 She spent a year living in Norway working and walking at Tronrud Engineering Headquarters: the Digital Weaving Norway production facility.
 She owns a TC2 and provides technical support to Artists and Universities in North America when they purchase the loom and after.
 She lives in Ann Arbor Michigan and is a member of the WSG Gallery.

-Will Grimm is a fiber artist living in Cleveland, Ohio.
-He was raised in Pittsburgh, Pennsylvania, where his grandmother taught him to sew at a young age.
+Will Grimm is a quilter living in Cleveland, Ohio.
+Originally from Pittsburgh, his grandmother taught him to sew at a young age.
 He graduated from the Maryland Institute College of Art in 2019 with a Bachelor of Fine Arts in Fiber.
-Grimm’s work has been featured in publications such as Curated Quilts, Fiber Art Now, and BMoreArt, among others.
-Grimm has shown work in Pittsburgh, Baltimore, Cleveland, and most recently, San Diego.
-He is the proud dad of two studio cats who insist on inspecting each piece of work before it leaves the studio.
+Grimm has exhibited work nationally and has been featured in publications such as Curated Quilts, Fiber Art Now, and BMoreArt, among others.
+He believes in making for the sake of making, and making what will make him happy.